goodekat/LIME-diagnostics-paper/code/03-submission-steps.md

     unlink("../submission", recursive = TRUE)
     ```

-2. Manually run the code in `code/01-raw-file-compression.Rmd` to
+2. Manually run the code in `code/01-raw-file-compression.Rmd` to add
-    compress the raw versions of the data files and static figure.
-Also,
+    compressed versions of the raw data files and to compress the static
-    knit the file to make sure the html version is up to date.
+    figure for the manuscript.
+Also, knit the file to make sure the md
+    version is up to date.

 3. Manually run the code in `code/02-data-preparation.Rmd` to create
     the versions of the data to be used in the manuscript and submitted
     with the manuscript.
-Also, knit the file to make sure the html
+Also, knit the file to make sure the md version
-    version is up to date.
+    is up to date.

 4. Knit the file `paper.Rnw`.